sqlmapproject/sqlmap/Usage.md

 Switch: `--disable-coloring`

 sqlmap by default uses coloring while writting to console.
-In case of undesired effects (e.g. console appearance of uninterpreted ANSI coloring codes like `\x01\x1b[0;32m\x02[INFO] testing connection to the target URL`) you can disable console output coloring by using this switch.
+In case of undesired effects (e.g. console appearance of uninterpreted ANSI coloring codes like `\x01\x1b[0;32m\x02[INFO]`) you can disable console output coloring by using this switch.

 ### Use Google dork results from specified page number